MARA LAWSUIT ALERT: Levi & Korsinsky Notifies Marathon Digital Holdings, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, April 03, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Marathon Digital Holdings, Inc. ("Marathon" or the "Company") MARA of a class action securities lawsuit.
+/EIN News/ -- NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Marathon Digital Holdings, Inc. ("Marathon" or the "Company") (NASDAQ: MARA) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Marathon investors who purchased or otherwise acquired certain Marathon Digital Holdings, Inc. securities between May 10, 2021 and February 28, 2023.